Pretty Good Britain? Is that ironic?

 home for the last 35 years of his life.

-to tax, immigration, cycling,
+on matters relating to tax, immigration, cycling,

 surviving